helps people win back their lives

 Police Body Cameras in a DUI Case

 One of the latest trends in law enforcement technology is the use of body cameras.
-While these cameras can prove useful in certain situations and give defense attorneys more evidence to use in building a case surrounding the DUI stop specifically, it is important to remember that they are not the be-all and end-all of drunk driving defense.Dash Cam vs. Body Cam
+This change has arisen in part due to recent events involving allegations of police misconduct.
+While these cameras can prove useful in certain situations and give defense attorneys more evidence to use in building a case surrounding the DUI stop specifically, it is important to remember that they are not the be-all and end-all of drunk driving defense.Dash Cams

-With body cameras, we get to see a different perspective and can sometimes get a much closer look at the driver as the officer approaches the vehicle.
-However, these cameras still do not allow us to see everything that the officer sees; rather, we can only view what is within the range of the camera at the specific angle that the officer's body is oriented.Every Case Is Unique
+With body cameras the video camera is attached to the officer's uniform, so the camera angle is "up close and personal."
+From this close up perspective, we get to see a different things, such as the administration of the horizonal gaze nystagmus, and can sometimes get a much closer look at the driver as the officer approaches the vehicle.
+However, these cameras still do not allow us to see everything that the officer sees; rather, we can only view what is within the range of the camera at the specific angle that the officer's body is oriented.Every Case is Unique

 Though several police agencies across Michigan are now employing body cameras, there are other agencies that have not yet invested in dashboard cameras.
 There is no mandate on law enforcement agencies to implement these technologies, and some are more reluctant than others to use cameras of any type.